Describe The Shape Of A Distribution

 Left-Skewed (Negatively Skewed)

 In a left-skewed distribution, the tail is longer on the left side.
-This means that there are more values clustered on the right side, with a few extreme values extending to the left.
+So in practice, there are more values clustered on the right side, with a few extreme values extending to the left.

 Key characteristics of a left-skewed distribution: